updawg/Alpaca/README.txt

 =============
 Features
 =============
-Each features can be turned on/off via Gardenia.ini (see "COMMENTS ON THE CONFIGURATION FILE")
+Each feature can be turned on/off via Gardenia.ini (see "COMMENTS ON THE CONFIGURATION FILE"):

 - Disable access to Battle.net.
 - Infinite storage space in the stash.
 - Shared storage space in the stash.
 - Automatically execute /players X when you launch a new game.
 - Launch any number of Diablo II games on the same computer.
 - Added some pages for display more characters stats like %MF.
-- Enabled the ladder only runewords out of realms.
 - Display item level in its popup.
 - Increase the stash to 10x10 squares.
 - Always display Mana and Life values above the globes.